 The DCM-3 controls actuator output position by comparing the actuator's Demand input signal with the internal Position feedback signal generated by the actuator's position sensor (CPS-5).
 The integrity of these signals is critical to actuator performance.
 The signals should be verified whenever there are actuator problems.
-There are four test points provided on the DCM-3 board (see illustration on page 15 for locations) that are used to measure the Demand input and internal Position signals directly at the DCM-3.
+There are four test points provided on the DCM-3 board (see page 18 for locations) that are used to measure the Demand input and internal Position signals directly at the DCM-3.

-Measure the Demand signal voltage across TP2(+) and TP3(-) (see page 15 for location).
-A typical 4-20 mA input signal will measure a proportional 1-5 Vdc across the test points.
+Measure the Demand signal voltage across TP2(+) and TP3(-) (see page 18).
+A typical 4-20 mA input signal will measure a proportional 1-5 V dc across the test points.
 It is important to verify that the measured voltage corresponds correctly to the signal that is being applied.
 If there is a mismatch, further troubleshooting is required.

 The Position signal to the DCM-3 is generated by the actuator's CPS-5.
-The CPS-5 is designed to provide a 1-5 Vdc signal to the DCM-3 corresponding to the maximum travel (in turns) of the particular actuator.
+The CPS-5 is designed to provide a 1-5 V dc signal to the DCM-3 corresponding to 100 degrees of actuator output shaft rotation.
+The Position signal can be determined at the DCM-3 by measuring the voltage across TP4(+) and TP1(-) (see page 18).
+Verify that this signal matches Demand and the position of the output shaft (see chart below).